WANT TO SAVE THIS RECIPE?

 - Make-ahead: The meat mixture can be made 1-2 days ahead and reheated.
 The flavors often deepen overnight, making it even more delicious the next day.
 You can also make the cucumber daikon slaw up to 24 hours in advance.

-- Store: Keep the filling, slaw, and buns in separate containers and assemble the sandwiches right before serving.
+- Store: Keep the filling, slaw, and buns in separate containers in the refrigerator for up to 2 days and assemble the sandwiches right before serving.

 More Korean recipes